coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. note::

    Writing automation using Ltac is discouraged.
-   Many alternatives are available as part of the Coq standard library or the `Coq Platform <https://github.com/coq/platform>`_, and some demonstration of their respective power is performed in the `metaprogramming Rosetta stone project <https://github.com/coq-community/metaprogramming-rosetta-stone>`_.
+   Many alternatives are available as part of the Rocq standard library or the `Coq Platform <https://github.com/coq/platform>`_, and some demonstration of their respective power is performed in the `metaprogramming Rosetta stone project <https://github.com/coq-community/metaprogramming-rosetta-stone>`_.